 I don’t feel a strong affinity towards any particular country.
 To be honest, as long as I have my basic needs met, I feel as though I am at home wherever I may be at that present moment.
 I don’t mind a complete upheaval of what food is available, where I’m sleeping, and what’s around me.
-For instance, I have felt both at peace and at home pretty much anywhere we have been be it the US, India, Nepal, Bali, etc. Thus, I believe I would feel at home as long as I am able to get my basic needs met (food, shelter, and of course wifi).
+For instance, I have felt both at peace and at home pretty much anywhere we have been, be it the US, India, Nepal, Bali, etc. Thus, I believe I feel at home as long as I am able to get my basic needs met (food, shelter, and of course wifi).
 I guess I have truly taken to heart the saying “home is where the heart is.”
-However, I will admit this has become somewhat more difficult with having children and making sure that they are also comfortable and can adapt to wherever our travels and adventures take us.
+However, I will admit this has become somewhat more difficult—especially with starting a family.

-Truth be told, sometimes there is simply no simple answer for a question such as “where do you call home;” but all in all I don’t think that is a bad thing.
-There are so many beautiful places, people, and cultures in this world that if an individual has the opportunity to enrich their own lives by learning about and experiencing them, then by all means they must.
+Truth be told, sometimes there is simply no simple answer to a question such as “where do you call home;” but all in all I don’t think that is a bad thing.
+There are so many beautiful places, people, and cultures in this world that if an individual has the opportunity to enrich their own lives by learning about and experiencing them, then, by all means, they must.